octoTurnip/ha-flipped-utilities/README.md

 4. Restart Home Assistant.

-Once Home Assistant has finished restarting, you should see the upgrade Material Design 3 components and the Material You Utilities settings panel in the sidebar.
+Once Home Assistant has finished restarting, you should see the upgrade Material Design 3 components and the Material You Utilities configuration panel in the sidebar.
 You may need to clear app/browser cache.
 You do not need to restart Home Assistant for subsequent updates.

 ## Updating and Troubleshooting